masolimano/maneage/README.md

 This template is created with the aim of supporting reproducible research by making it easy to start a project in this framework.
-As shown below, it is very easy to customize this template pipeline for any particular research/job and expand it as it starts and evolves.
+As shown below, it is very easy to customize this template reproducible paper pipeline for any particular research/job and expand it as it starts and evolves.
 It can be run with no modification (as described in `README`) as a demonstration and customized for use in any project as fully described below.

-This file will continue with a discussion of why Make is a suitable (maybe perfect) language/framework for a research reproduction pipeline and how to master Make easily (and freely).
-An introduction is then given to the general architecture of the pipeline.
-It is followed by a checklist of steps that are necessary to start customizing this pipeline for your research.
+This file will continue with a discussion of why Make was chosen as the high-level language/framework for this research reproduction pipeline and how to master Make easily (and freely).
+The general architecture of the pipeline is then discussed to help navigating the files and their contents.
+We continue with a checklist of steps that are necessary to start customizing this pipeline for your particular research.
 The main body finishes with some tips and guidelines on how to manage or extend the pipeline as your research grows based on our experiences with it so far.
 As discussed above, in the appendix, a short introduction on the necessity of reproducible science is given.

-Please share your thoughts and suggestions on this pipeline so we can implement them and make it even more easier to use and more robust/generic.
+Please don't forget to share your thoughts, suggestions and criticisms on this pipeline.
+Maintaining and designing this pipeline is itself a separate project, so please join us if you are interested.
+Once it is mature enough, we will describe it in a paper (written by all contributors) for a formal introduction to the community.